-Our main contribution is to develop a fast algorithm to find the best partition for a tree with a ridge regularized linear model aggregation function.
-To our knowledge, we are the first to develop and analyze this algorithm, even though there are software packages that have not publicized their source code that might use a similar idea.
-In Section \ref{section:Algorithm}, we explain the algorithm and we show that its run time is $\bigO(m*(n*\log(n) + n * p^2))$ where $n$ is the number of observations in the current node, $p$ is the number of dimensions that is fit with a linear model, and $m$ is the number of potential splitting covariates.
+In Section \ref{section:Algorithm}, we explain the algorithm and we show that its run time is $\bigO(m(n\log(n) + n p^2))$ where $n$ is the number of observations in the current node, $p$ is the number of dimensions that is fit with a linear model, and $m$ is the number of potential splitting covariates.
 In Section \ref{section:simulationstudies}, we use the splitting algorithm with random forests, and we show that it compares favorably on many data sets.
-Depending on the chosen hyperparameters, the LRF algorithm can then behave and perform similarly to either the default RF algorithm or a ridge regularized linear model.
-Because the algorithms can be trained relatively fast, we were able to connect them with a tuning algorithm, and show how it can quickly adapt to the underlying smoothness levels in different datasets.
-In Section \ref{section:interpretability}, we then apply a simple LRT to a real data set to show how its simple structure lead to a deeper understanding of the underlying processes.
+Depending on the chosen hyperparameters, the LRF algorithm can mimic either the default RF algorithm or a ridge regularized linear model.
+Because the algorithms can be trained relatively fast, we were able to connect them with a tuning algorithm, and show how it can quickly adapt to the underlying smoothness levels in different data sets.
+In Section \ref{section:interpretability}, we then apply a single LRT to a real data set to show how its simple structure leads to a deeper understanding of the underlying processes.